 Smashing The Glass describes itself as the worlds most popular Jewish wedding blog.
 Founded in 2013 by UK wedding planner Karen Cinnamon, the website is an essential resource for Jewish couples.
 There are thousands of featured weddings from UK and abroad, regular wedding advice features, kosher catering suppliers, chuppah ideas and you can even buy a Smashing The Glass branded glass smashing pouch.
 Take a look at Lucy & Michael’s Shoreditch Studios wedding (pictured) on the blog.

-The Un Wedding is a colourful and modern wedding style and beauty blog focusing primarily on ‘cool bride style’.
+The Un Wedding blog is a colourful and modern wedding style and beauty blog focusing primarily on ‘cool bride style’.
 The Un Wedding Show is also one of London’s biggest indie wedding fairs, a chance for couples to meet a range of independent wedding suppliers including local bridal fashion designers, hair and makeup artists, florists, photographers, wedding planners and more.
 The Un Wedding Show takes place annually in February.
-If you love wedding fairs, also check A Most Curious Wedding Fair 1st-3rd March at Old Truman Brewery, Brick Lane.
+If you love wedding fairs, also check the annual London wedding fair A Most Curious Wedding Fair.

 More from the Shoreditch Wedding Blog: